 In order to renovate a room, it has to be in compliance with today’s building codes.
 In older homes, you could face confusing rules and greater expense because building codes change all the time.
 Quite often building codes change throughout the years and your 10 year old home may violate some recent code changes.
 And you’ll want your smartly-created homeowners insurance policy to cover your needs now.

 In your policy, an ‘ordinance and law coverage’ section can clarify your terms and protect you further.
 Check with your insurance agent for greater clarity on what you need in your homeowners insurance policy.
 It doesn’t matter how old your home is right now.
 This issue could someday apply to your relatively new home’s insurance needs twenty years from now.

 Different insurance policies have different terms for this.
 Some include coverage for older homes’ code improvement and repair needs, and some policies offer an ‘endorsement’ that you would have to purchase to be better covered.
 Again, your financial planner and insurance agent can help you navigate the different policies and terms to help you cover your unique older home insurance needs.

 Homeowners insurance advice from your financial team

 You may be wondering why you should speak with a financial planner.
-A good, local financial planner can help you better understand the financial implications of homeowners insurance policies and can recommend top-notch home insurance agents.
+A good, local financial planner can help you better understand the financial implications of homeowners insurance policies.
+They can recommend top-notch home insurance agents.
 Think of it as a knowledgeable team better suited to guide you past the mistake of shopping for quotes online without giving a thought to codes and other issues you’ll face as you decide on older home insurance coverage.

 You can always find a cheaper homeowners insurance policy quote online.
 But remember that if a company can reduce the price of a policy, they have probably cut some stuff out.
 It’s more important, especially for the challenges of insuring an older home, to pay extra for the best coverage you can get.